JO3-W3B-D3V/Node-Starter/README.md

 <hr/>

 This repository includes some demonstration Node based application that uses Jest for the unit testing & technologies such as Express & Knex.
+You should see a working example [here](https://jo3-node-starter.herokuapp.com/users)

 <hr/>